 Distribution: Pecos pupfish formerly occupied the Pecos River and associated floodplain habitats from Bitter Lake National Wildlife Refuge in New Mexico downstream to the confluence of Independence Creek in Texas (Echelle and Echelle 1978; Hoagstrom and Brooks 1999).
-The species is tolerant of saline conditions and is usually associated with low- to moderate-velocity run and pool habitats (including backwaters) in streams and floodplain gypsum sinkholes (Echelle and Echelle 1978; Hoagstrom and Brooks 1999).
+The species is tolerant of saline conditions and is usually associated with low- to moderate-velocity run and pool habitats (including backwaters) in streams and floodplain gypsum sinkholes (Echelle and Echelle 1978; Hoagstrom and Brooks 1999; Hoagstrom 2009).

 Current Status: Pecos pupfish was previously proposed for federal listing as endangered (USFWS 1994).
 However, the proposal was withdrawn and a conservation agreement for Pecos pupfish was adopted and implemented.
 The species was state-listed as threatened in 1988 in New Mexico.
 Strict baitfish regulations were adopted by the State Game Commission in 1998 and a public information brochure on these regulations was published and disseminated in 1999.
 Pecos pupfish has been eliminated from all of its Texas range except Salt Creek and artificial impoundments used for commercial rearing of shrimp (Wilde and Echelle 1992; Hoagstrom 2003; G.P.
 Garrett, TPWD, pers. comm.).
 Reintroduction efforts in 2017 resulted in an additional population established in the wild in Texas (Megan Bean, TPWD, pers. comm.).
-In New Mexico, it currently occurs in habitats on Bitter Lake National Wildlife Refuge, Bottomless Lakes State Park (Hoagstrom and Brooks 1999; Hoagstrom 2003) and the BLM Overflow Wetlands.
+The distribution of White Sands Pupfish in New Mexico is largely unchanged from its historical distribution.
+This distribution includes naturally fragmented habitats where the species thrives.
+It currently occurs in appropriate habitats on Bitter Lake National Wildlife Refuge, Bottomless Lakes State Park (Hoagstrom and Brooks 1999; Hoagstrom 2003) and the BLM Overflow Wetlands.
 It is irregularly found in the mainstem Pecos River (S.R.
 Davenport, USFWS FWCO, pers. comm.).
 A Monitoring Plan was developed and finalized in 2010 and monitoring of New Mexico populations began in 2011 (Pittenger 2010).
 Catch rates have fluctuated year to year, but generally appear to be stable (NMDGF files).

 Threats: Nonnative sheepshead minnow, which hybridizes with Pecos pupfish, is the primary threat to the species.
 Sheepshead minnow was probably established in the Pecos River by bait introduction.
-This nonnative is largely responsible for the elimination of the species from much of its Texas range (Echelle and Conner 1989; Echelle et al. 2006) and has become established in the Pecos River of New Mexico downstream of Brantley Reservoir (Echelle et al. 1997; Echelle and Echelle 2007).
+This nonnative is largely responsible for the elimination of the species from much of its Texas range (Echelle and Conner 1989; Echelle et al. 2006) and has become established in the Pecos River of New Mexico downstream of Brantley

+Reservoir (Echelle et al. 1997; Echelle and Echelle 2007).
 Hybridization in New Mexico occurs in Eddy County, but the populations in Chavez County (Bitter Lake National Wildlife Refuge, Bottomless Lakes State Park, BLM Overflow Wetlands) show no evidence of hybridization (Echelle et al. 2006; Echelle and Echelle 2007; Carson 2015; Whiteley 2023).
 Currently much occupied Pecos pupfish habitat is threatened by golden alga Prymnesium parvum.
 Large-scale fish kills attributed to toxins produced by this alga have occurred in the Pecos River in New Mexico and Texas (Rhodes and Hubbs 1992; Denny 2006; Barkoh and Fries 2010).
 Although no Pecos pupfish kills have been reported, fish kills in nearby habitats, including Cottonwood and Devil's Inkwell lakes at Bottomless Lakes State Park, have occurred (S. Denny, NMDGF, pers. comm.).
 Toxic golden alga blooms in occupied off-channel Pecos pupfish habitats would be detrimental to surviving populations.
 Modification of off-channel habitats, groundwater depletion, seasonal stream dewatering, and contaminants from oil and gas extraction activities also threaten the persistence of the species.